Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - The Hokies have been favored by 3 points or more three times this season and covered the spread in one of them.

-- Virginia Tech is 2-4 against the spread and 3-3 overall this season when the team records more than 20.8 points.
+- When Virginia Tech scores more than 20.8 points, it is 2-4 against the spread and 3-3 overall.

-- Virginia Tech is 2-1 against the spread and 2-1 overall when the team totals over 346.1 yards.
+- In games that Virginia Tech piles up more than 346.1 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Hokies have turned the ball over seven times this season, five fewer than the Eagles have forced (12).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.